GuazzaroniLab/nanopore_ICU_profiling/README.md

 # Nanopore sequencing provides rapid and reliable insight into microbial profiles of Intensive Care Units
 _Guilherme Marcelino Viana de Siqueira, Felipe Marcelo Pereira-dos-Santos, Rafael Silva-Rocha, María-Eugenia Guazzaroni_

 In this repository we provide a custom pipeline for taxonomic assignment of long-read 16S sequencing.
-We have submitted this work in the Biorxiv (we'll update the link as soon as it is available)
+We have submitted this work [in Biorxiv](https://www.biorxiv.org/content/10.1101/2021.05.14.444165v1)!!

 ## Usage